Immune System:

 Our major concern will be Langerhans cells, which are found in the epidermis and mucous membranes, especially in the anal, vaginal, and oral cavities.
 These cells make a point of attracting antigen and efficiently presenting it to T helper cells for their activation.
 [This accounts, in part, for the transmission of HIV via sexual contact.]
 Each of the cells in the innate immune system bind to antigen using pattern-recognition receptors.
 These receptors are encoded in the germ line of each person.
 This immunity is passed from generation to generation.
 Over the course of human development these receptors for pathogen-associated molecular patterns have evolved via natural selection to be specific to certain characteristics of broad classes of infectious organisms.
 There are several hundred of these receptors and they recognize patterns of bacterial lipopolysaccharide, peptidoglycan, bacterial DNA, dsRNA, and other substances.
 Clearly, they are set to target both Gram-negative and Gram-positive bacteria.

-Adaptive Or Acquired Immunity
+Adaptive or Acquired Immunity

 Lymphocytes come in two major types: B cells and T cells.
-The peripheral blood contains 20% to 50% of circulating lymphocytes; the rest move in the lymph system.
+The peripheral blood contains 20–50% of circulating lymphocytes; the rest move in the lymph system.
 Roughly 80% of them are T cells, 15% B cells and remainder are null or undifferentiated cells.
-Lymphocytes constitute 20% to 40% of the body's WBCs.
+Lymphocytes constitute 20–40% of the body's WBCs.
 Their total mass is about the same as that of the brain or liver.
 (Heavy stuff!)
 B cells are produced in the stem cells of the bone marrow; they produce antibody and oversee humoral immunity.
 T cells are nonantibody-producing lymphocytes which are also produced in the bone marrow but sensitized in the thymus and constitute the basis of cell-mediated immunity.
 The production of these cells is diagrammed below.
 Parts of the immune system are changeable and can adapt to better attack the invading antigen.
 There are two fundamental adaptive mechanisms: cell-mediated immunity and humoral immunity.

 Macrophage's engulf antigens, process them internally, then display parts of them on their surface together with some of their own proteins.
 This sensitizes the T cells to recognize these antigens.
 All cells are coated with various substances.
 CD stands for cluster of differentiation and there are more than one hundred and sixty clusters, each of which is a different chemical molecule that coats the surface.
 CD8+ is read "CD8 positive."
 Every T and B cell has about 105 = 100,000 molecules on its surface.
 B cells are coated with CD21, CD35, CD40, and CD45 in addition to other non-CD molecules.
 T cells have CD2, CD3, CD4, CD28, CD45R, and other non-CD molecules on their surfaces.
 The large number of molecules on the surfaces of lymphocytes allows huge variability in the forms of the receptors.
 They are produced with random configurations on their surfaces.
 There are some 1018 different structurally different receptors.
 Essentially, an antigen may find a near-perfect fit with a very small number of lymphocytes, perhaps as few as one.
 T cells are primed in the thymus, where they undergo two selection processes.
 The first positive selection process weeds out only those T cells with the correct set of receptors that can recognize the MHC molecules responsible for self-recognition.
 Then a negative selection process begins whereby T cells that can recognize MHC molecules complexed with foreign peptides are allowed to pass out of the thymus.